TemaTys/seleno-gravitational-rhythm/README.md

 partialled out — for wave-only effects).
 Effect sizes (Hedges' *g* with small-sample correction) and a non-parametric Mann–Whitney backstop are computed per (city × epoch × crime × trigger × lag), with BH-FDR within strata.
-Cross-city aggregation uses **random-effects meta-analysis with HKSJ correction** (the modern standard for small *k*).
+Cross-city aggregation uses a **two-stage random-effects meta-analysis with HKSJ correction** (the modern standard for small *k*): within-city fixed-effects pooling first, then between-city HKSJ aggregation with *df* = *k* − 1, making the city the unit of replication.
 Single-database signals additionally pass a robustness battery (block-permutation, circular-shift, bootstrap, slice stability, placebo).